Scott: Defeat your seven evil exes if we're going to continue to date?

 - The tagline.

 - These wonderful two lines, from separate scenes:

 Comeau: "Yeah, but their first album isn't as good as their first album."

 - Roxy's "Because next time...
 I'll be deadly serious next time!"
 Met with a suitably confused response from Scott.

 - Depraved Bisexual: Roxy, with her violent outbursts and penchant for loud, abrasive yelling, is more than a little bi-furious.

-- The Ditz: Todd Ingram, also fits neatly into Dumb Muscle.
-The subtitles that accompany every new character poke fun at this.Todd: (After punching Knives) What?
+- The Ditz: Todd Ingram, who also fits neatly into Dumb Muscle.
+The subtitles that accompany every new character poke fun at this.Todd: (after punching Knives) What?
 I'm not afraid to hit a girl.
 I'm a rockstar.

 Envy: Oh, you're incorrigible!